Exon: Experimental approaches using exons

 Exon trapping or 'gene trapping' is a molecular biology technique that exploits the existence of the intron-exon splicing to find new genes.
 The first exon of a 'trapped' gene splices into the exon that is contained in the insertional DNA.
-This new exon contains the ORF for a reporter gene that can now be expressed using the enhancers that control the target gene.
+This new exon contains the Open Reading Frame for a reporter gene that can now be expressed using the enhancers that control the target gene.
 A scientist knows that a new gene has been trapped when the reporter gene is expressed.

 Splicing can be experimentally modified so that targeted exons are excluded from mature mRNA transcripts by blocking the access of splice-directing small nuclear ribonucleoprotein particles (snRNPs) to pre-mRNA using Morpholino antisense oligos.
 This has become a standard technique in developmental biology.
 Morpholino oligos can also be targeted to prevent molecules that regulate splicing (e.g. splice enhancers, splice suppressors) from binding to pre-mRNA, altering patterns of splicing.